Permaweb-Journal/journal/content/article/how-arweave-scales.md

 ---
 title: How Arweave scales (and why that matters for AO)
-description: Explore how Arweave achieves scalable, permanent data storage through bundled uploads and sustainable economics, and why it’s powering the future of decentralized compute with AO.
+description: How Arweave achieves permanent storage at scale.
 permalink:
 tags:
 ---